Former Lioness and reality TV stars to join No 10 meeting on online safety

 The planned law imposes new legal duties on big tech companies and service providers.

-Georgia Kousoulou, a former star of ITV’s The Only Way is Essex, will join ex-England international Fara Williams and Love Island contestant Georgia Harrison for the meeting, with other famous campaigners also attending.
+Georgia Kousoulou, a former star of ITV’s The Only Way Is Essex (Towie), will join ex-England international footballer Fara Williams and Love Island contestant Georgia Harrison for the meeting, with other famous campaigners also attending.

 Ms Williams said: “I’m pleased to show my support of the amendments to the Online Safety Bill that will hopefully see more protection for women and girls online.